Net Zero

 The General Synod of the Church of England voted in February 2020 for the whole of the Church of England to achieve net zero carbon by 2030.
 The vote recognised that the global climate emergency is a crisis for God’s creation and a fundamental injustice.

 For the Church of England, being net zero carbon means that the carbon emissions of their buildings and travel will be reduced to less than 10 per cent of their baseline levels.
 For the next few years, we will be focusing on measures that reduce the carbon footprint of our activities.
-Closer to 2030, the commitment states that remaining emissions will be offset in verified schemes that reduce carbon.
-That means overall, Church buildings and travel will not contribute to rising carbon emissions: their contribution will be ‘net zero’.
+The Routemap to Net Zero Carbon describes the measures that the Church will be adopting.

 Net Zero and Church Buildings